“References available upon request.”

 What your referees say about you should closely match or improve upon what’s in your resume.

-Naturally, this means you should be mindful of who’s on your reference list, and, you should have them on deck prior to sending job applications.
+Naturally, this means being mindful of who’s on your reference list.
+You should have them on deck prior to sending job applications.

 Here’s how you choose your references on a resume: